matteyeux/easymobiledevice/README.md

-#Easymobiledevice 0.4
+#Easymobiledevice

-=== ENGLISH ===

-Easymobiledevice is a command line interface to help you to use easier libimobiledevice.
+Easymobiledevice is a command line interface to help you to use libimobiledevice.

 Before executing this program you'll need to install libimobiledevice.
-Linux & OS users can use @Elro74's scripts which installs dependencies and compile it automaticly.
+Linux & OS users can use [library-iphone.sh](https://github.com/matteyeux/easymobiledevice/blob/master/library-iphone.sh) which installs dependencies and compile it automatically.
-I added these scripts to the project, in the installer folder.

-For windows you have to download [Libimobiledevice for Windows](https://github.com/matteyeux/easymobiledevice/releases/download/plop/Libimobiledevice.zip).
-Windows binary of easymobiledevice is already in this folder.
+For windows you have to download [Libimobiledevice for Windows](https://github.com/elrhk/Libimobiledevice-idevicerestore-for-Windows).
+Windows binary (.exe) of easymobiledevice is already in this folder.

-If you need some help contact me on Twitter : matteyeux

 #Installing libimobiledevice
-Here are the originals sources of [autobuild.sh](https://github.com/Keyaku/OpenJailbreak/blob/master/autobuild.sh) & [brew.sh](https://github.com/mathiasbynens/dotfiles/blob/master/brew.sh)
 You can now run `library-iphone.sh` for OS X & Linux, the script will automaticaly build Libimobiledevice for your Operating System <br>

-If there is an error with libirecovery.so.2  : run `ldconfig`<br>
-For this error : <br>
-ERROR: Could not connect to lockdownd, error code -2 <br>
+For this error : `ERROR: Could not connect to lockdownd, error code -2`<br>
-run `killall usbmuxd & u bmuxd -u -f -v`.<br>
+Please run `killall usbmuxd & u bmuxd -u -f -v`.<br>

 #Credits

-Utility developed by Mathieu Hautebas ([@matteyeux](https://twitter.com/matteyeux)).<br> Thanks to libimobiledevice team to build awesome tools.<br> Thanks to my friend [@Dev__Jam](https://twitter.com/Dev__Jam) for Libimobiledevice for Windows.<br> Thanks to Lilo Colson([@Pwn1d](https://twitter.com/Pwn1d)) for contributed by adding some functions to clean code.
+Utility developed by Mathieu Hautebas ([@matteyeux](https://twitter.com/matteyeux)).<br> Thanks to libimobiledevice team to build awesome tools.<br> Thanks to my friend [@Dev__Jam](https://twitter.com/Dev__Jam) for Libimobiledevice for Windows & initial script.<br> Thanks to Lilo Colson([@Pwn1d](https://twitter.com/Pwn1d)) for contributed by adding some functions to clean code.